Top CEOs call for ‘major’ coronavirus stimulus to keep economy from backsliding

 “Further major support from the federal government is necessary to prevent economic recovery from being derailed,” Bolten said in a statement.
 “Failure to act, along with the lack of comprehensive and coordinated efforts to stop the spread of COVID-19, would impose long term damage on the U.S. economy, hurting most the workers and small businesses least able to absorb the blow.”

 On Tuesday, the number of reported deaths from covid-19 crossed the 200,000 threshold in the United States.
-That, and the 6.83 million confirmed cases, doesn’t account for what hasn’t been reported, and the rise in infections, hospitalizations and deaths that chief executives, echoing health officials, say will continue if more preventive action isn’t taken to mitigate the spread of the novel coronavirus.
+That, and the 6.83 million confirmed cases, doesn’t account for what hasn’t been reported, and the rise in infections, hospitalizations and deaths chief executives, echoing health officials, say will continue if more preventive action isn’t taken to mitigate the spread of the novel coronavirus.

 The CEOs have projected increases in: